sdowning1/EC327-Project/README.md

 6. The game window should pop up and you may start playing.

 Authors:
-Avani Sheth
+Avani Sheth,
-Daniel Cabrera
+Daniel Cabrera,
-Joshua Monroy
+Joshua Monroy,
-Samantha Downing
+Samantha Downing.